 Yes, it’s not necessarily bad!
 Coconut oil has a low melting point of 76°F, meaning it’s likely to turn liquid during hotter months.
-Just ensure there are no signs it’s gone off and keep it stored away in your pantry or kitchen cupboard.
+Just ensure there are no signs it’s gone off, and keep it stored in your pantry or kitchen cupboard.

 In fact, your coconut oil does not need to be stored in your fridge.
-Doing so will actually make it harder to use because colder temperatures turn coconut oil rock solid.
-Your safest bet, as mentioned, is to keep it in a cupboard, make sure it’s sealed and use before the best-by date.
+Doing so will make it harder to use because colder temperatures make coconut oil rock solid.
+Your safest bet, as mentioned, is to keep it in a cupboard, make sure it’s sealed, and use it before the best-by date.

 What Can I Get Out Of My Coconut Oil?

 Looking for some ideas on what to use your coconut oil for?
-The great thing about it is, because of its various health benefits, it can be used for many purposes.
+The great thing about it is it can be used for many purposes because of its various health benefits.
 Check out the list below for some inspiration: